 In our clinic we often see people who’s symptoms have worsened when they increased the fibre in their diet.
 If this has happened to you, it is a major clue that you may have small intestinal bacterial overgrowth (SIBO).

 Some medications can cause constipation.
 If you are on any of the following then they could be playing a part in your problem:

-Make an appointment to see one of our Registered Naturopaths if you are experiencing chronic constipation.
+Make an appointment to see one of our clinicians if you are experiencing chronic constipation.
 At the initial appointment, we’ll gather a full history regarding your health, lifestyle, digestive function and diet to inform a customised approach to address underlying factors and get you moving again.

-If you are experiencing symptoms of constipation please get in touch with one of our natural health practitioners.
+If you are experiencing symptoms of constipation please get in touch with one of our team.